 More information, including the mandatory posting, can be found at the Department of Labor’s webpage on COVID-19.

 The National Law Review has written a digestible overview of the FFCRA that is available here.

-The federal Families First Coronavirus Response Act (FFCRA) was recently enacted which includes the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act.
+The federal Families First Coronavirus Response Act (FFCRA) was enacted which includes the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act.
 More information is available at the Department of Labor (DOL).

 A digestible overview of FFCRA was written by the National Law Review.
 Here is an excerpt from the article:

 Small Business Exemption for School/Child Care Closure-Related Leave

 Under the FFCRA, small businesses with fewer than 50 employees may qualify for an exemption from providing paid sick leave and/or expanded family and medical leave due to the closure of a child’s school or place of care due to a public health emergency if doing so would jeopardize the viability of the business.
 The Department of Labor will further specify the criteria to meet the small business exemption in forthcoming regulations.
 However, the guidance states that small employers wishing to elect this exemption should document why their business meets the criteria to be set forth by the Department.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed and signed into law.
 There are many components to this bill, which is intended to provide federal support in the wake of the coronavirus pandemic and the associated economic ramifications.

 The Small Business Owner’s Guide to the CARES Act, put together by the U.S. Senate Committee on Small Business & Entrepreneurship, contains answers to frequently asked questions and links to resources.

 How Businesses Can Use SBA Loans Under the CARES Act from Barnes & Thornburg LLP also has useful information.